algolab-quantique/Stage-A25-Zakary/docs/wiki/devlog.md

 - Multithreading is inconsistent for small arrays; suspect [the GIL](Optimizations.md) as root cause.
 Probable fix is to release the GIL during each bitwise operation.
 - pybind-stubgen has difficulties and crashes when creating stubs for files using external libraries (e.g., xxhash)
 - std::unordered_map is inneficient (?).
 Better alternatives are available online.
 Main use case for a better hashmap is in `unordered_unique()`
 - `concatenate()` should be split into two (one for each axis).
-There should also be an option or other function that permits direct insertion of one matrix onto/into another.
+There should also be an option or other function that permits direct insertion of one matrix onto/into another via an index parameter.
--
+- There is a proposal for [std::simd](https://en.cppreference.com/w/cpp/experimental/simd.html) to be added to the ISO Standard of C++26, which would allow for portable SIMD without having to deal with intrinsics.
+Interesting option for future developement and maintainance of library.

 **Notes:**
 - First prototype of project logo made.
+Revisions to color scheme, positioning and vectorization needed for future iterations.
+- Project has been added to PauliArray; Passes the exact same number of tests that PA passed without Z2P
+- Feature freeze is active for core C++ functions, but not infrastructure (testing suite) or Python files